September 7, 2019, Day 3

 Gabriel noted that maybe Allgood was right, saying that the problem with those of us long distance hikers who keep wanting to walk is that “we’re all broken”.
 Spending our vacations hiking days on end with heavy packs, sitting in ditches, not showering for weeks, and getting excited about water in a cattle trough.
-Oh well, one person’s best vacation is another person’s worst nightmare.
-I’m grateful we can walk to this trough!
+One person’s best vacation is another person’s worst nightmare.
+I’m so grateful we are able walk to this trough!

-With the last few days of warm temps and what we thought (in the moment) that this was the last water for 30 miles, we loaded up.
+With the last few days of warm temps and what we thought (in the moment) to be 30 miles to the next water, we loaded up.
 Gabriel with 7 liters, me with 9 litters.
 Ooof!
 18 pounds more in the pack and still 5 days of food (heat had diminished my appetite and the WinCo bulk section had bulked up my food weight some more).
 Heavy packs and time to go up hill.
 We decided to think of it as resistance training for the possible 40-mile water carry and 6 days of food we’d have in the next section.

-Camping amid sagebrush, we could hear coyotes singing, saw jackrabbit hop about, and watched a light show of pink sunset colors while eating dinner.
+Camping amid sagebrush, we could hear coyotes singing, saw a jackrabbit hop about, and watched a light show of pink sunset colors while eating dinner.
 A peaceful night and ending to a satisfying day.
 This was the ODT I’d been dreaming of for years.